★ BEST INVESTING TOOLS COMPARISON ★

 Can I export data from Google Trends and MarketWatch?

-MarketWatch includes a stock screener for finding investment ideas.
-Google Trends focuses on other analytical tools.
+MarketWatch has a stock screener for surfacing ideas; Google Trends doesn't, and focuses its energy elsewhere.

 Curation & Accuracy